-- 1. University skills placement test requirements and appropriate developmental courses. - BIOL 209 Human Anatomy and Physiology (A & P) I and Lab (four credits) with a grade of "C" or better in each course.
+- 1. University skills placement test requirements and appropriate developmental courses. - 2.
+BIOL 209 Human Anatomy and Physiology (A & P) I and Lab (four credits) with a grade of "C" or better in each course.
 These courses may not be offered in the summer session.
 BIOL 154/154L is a prerequisite for BIOL 209/209L and must be taken prior to enrolling in A & P at ENMU-Roswell.
 If you have completed A & P at another institution, the BIOL 154/154L prerequisite does not apply to you.
-BIOL 209/209L must be taken within five (5) years of the entry date into the initial Nursing core courses.

-- 3. BIOL 210 Human Anatomy and Physiology (A & P) II and Lab (four credits) with a grade of "C" or better in each course.
+BIOL 209/209L must be taken within five (5) years of the entry date into the initial Nursing core courses. - 3.
+BIOL 210 Human Anatomy and Physiology (A & P) II and Lab (four credits) with a grade of "C" or better in each course.
 These courses may not be offered in the summer semester.
 BIOL 154/154L is a prerequisite for BIOL 210 if taken at ENMU-Roswell.
 If you have completed A & P at another institution, the BIOL 154/154L prerequisite does not apply to you.
 BIOL 210 must be taken within five (5) years of the entry date into the initial Nursing core courses. - 4.
 ENG 102 English Composition (three credits) with a grade of "C" or better. - 5.
-Students must have completed a Nursing Assisting program Emergency Medical Technician program, Medical Assisting program, or provide employment verification that full-time employment has been completed as a nursing assistant in a hospital, nursing home, or home health agency for at least six months within the last five years preceding enrollment in the fall semester Level 1 nursing core courses.
+Students must have completed a Nursing Assisting program, an Emergency Medical Technician program, a Medical Assisting program, or provide employment verification that full-time employment has been completed as a nursing assistant in a hospital, nursing home, or home health agency for at least six months within the last five years preceding enrollment in the fall semester Level 1 nursing core courses.
 If the student wishes to meet the employment requirements, employment verification and skills verification are required.
 Nursing Assisting program (NA 111 and NA 111L) courses are offered fall, spring, and summer semesters.
 Beginning January 1, 2013, national nursing assisting certification is no longer required. - 6.
 If students have a tie on their GPAs for the required first-year courses for the last remaining slot for progression into the nursing core courses, the date on the student's review application for progression will be used to break the tie.
 The student who has the earliest review application date will be awarded the progression slot. - 7.
-All students progressing into the first semester of the nursing core courses will take the TEAS (Test of Essential Academic Skills) prior to the beginning of the fall semester.
-Students who score below the 60th percentile nationally in reading are required to enroll in a one-credit hour reading skills course during the fall semester.
-Beginning with the review application date of May 1, 2014, and the admission of students to the fall 2014 class, a composite score at the 40th percentile or higher nationally will be required for progression into the nursing core courses. - 8.
+All students progressing into the first semester of the nursing core courses will take the TEAS (Test of Essential Academic Skills) prior to the nursing program application due date.
+A TEAS performance total score of all areas, which include reading, math, science, English, and language usage of 57 or higher, will be required for progression into the nursing core courses. - 8.
 All students progressing into the first semester of Nursing core courses must complete a background check using the agency specified by the ENMU-Roswell Nursing program within 30 days prior to beginning the fall semester.
 This is in addition to the background check required for consideration by the Nursing Review Committee.
 Any student convicted of a misdemeanor within 36 months and/or felony within seven (7) years prior to the beginning of the semester WILL NOT BE ALLOWED TO ENTER THE PROGRAM.